 Process-independent surveillance measures are not integrated in a process workflow, taking place regardless of whether a process is currently being performed or not.
 They are usually performed by so-called monitoring functions.
 These functions check and assess process-independent structures and activities.
-FWU Life Austria has set up a Compliance function including a Sales function, a Risk Management function, an Actuarial function, a Money Laundering Officer, a Data Protection Officer, an Information Security Officer, an Outsourcing Officer, a Product Oversight Committee, a Market Monitoring Committee and an Internal Audit function.
-Internal Audit occupies a special position here because it is not specialized in a specific topic or company area and because it also monitors the structure and activities of the other internal monitoring functions.
-In a broader sense, the external auditor and the Supervisory Board are also seen as monitoring functions of the ICS.
+FWU Life Austria has set up a Compliance function including a Sales function, a Risk Management function, an ICT Risk Management function, an Actuarial function, a Money Laundering Officer, a Data Protection Officer, an Information Security Officer, an Outsourcing Officer, a Product Oversight Committee, a Market Monitoring Committee and an Internal Audit function.